 To switch between modes, press the F2 key.

-You can switch between these modes both in the scene editor, the sequence editor, and the player/rendering views.
-In other words, you can see the scenes, the sequences or you entire movie in either one of these modes.
+You can switch between these modes in the scene editor, the sequence editor, and the player/rendering views.
+In other words, you can view the scenes, the sequences or your entire movie in either one of these modes.

-Preview: the preview mode use the same kind of technology than the technology used in most if not all real-time rendering engines, including or especially video game engines.
-This preview mode has the advantage to be the fastest possible way by which GPUs can render 3D scenes today.
-However, it is not easy in this mode to simulate lighting or rendering effects that contribute to the feeling of photo-realism (such as depth of field, motion blur, reflections, soft shadows, subsurface scattering, etc.).
-For this reason, this mode is ideal for blocking scenes (a process called layout in animation), animation, lighting, camera or shading adjustments, or previewing scenes or sequences with real-time framerates (above or equal to 30fps).
+Preview mode uses rasterisation - the same kind of technology found in most, if not all, real-time rendering engines.
+This is the fastest possible way that GPUs can render 3D scenes today.
+The draw back is that it’s not easy to simulate lighting or rendering effects that contribute to the feeling of photo-realism (such as depth of field, motion blur, reflections, soft shadows, subsurface scattering, etc.).
+For this reason, preview mode is ideal for blocking scenes (a process called layout in animation), animation, lighting, camera or shading adjustments, or previewing shots with real-time framerates (above or equal to 30 fps).

-The preview mode is also the mode of preference for things such as VR and AR for which, real-time framerates (framerates greater than 30 frames per second, up to 60 or 90 ideally in the case of VR) are necessary.
+Rasterisation is generally used in VR and AR, where real-time framerates (more than 30 fps - up to 60 or 90 ideally in the case of VR) are necessary.

-High Quality: if photo-realism is important and speed is not critical, then the high-quality rendering mode offers a suitable built-in solution.
-It is built upon a technique called ray-tracing which is slower than the preview mode but produces images of professional film quality.
+If photo-realism is important and speed is not critical, then high quality mode offers a suitable built-in solution.
+It uses a technique called ray-tracing, which is slower than preview mode, but produces images of professional film quality.
 As this technology progresses, we shall get real-time ray-tracing on highly complex scenes in the foreseeable future.

 Single vs double sided shading (backface culling)